PolytechAngersMecatroniqueClub/istiaENGRAIS/README.md

 roslaunch engrais_description rviz.launch
 ```

-## Work to do

-The behavior of the robot is not quite as expected, some parameters may be changed...

 # engrais_gazebo

 This package contains the launch files to start the simulation, and the world configuration